augustlh/informatik-eksamensprojekt/README.md

 ## Start the server

+Access the directory `./server` in the terminal.

+`cd informatk-eksamensprojekt`

+`cd server`

-Write the following command into the terminal:
+Write the following command into the terminal to start the server:

-`npm run app.js`
+`node app.js`

 ## Access the website